-I chaired the English department from 2015 to 2020, and I directed the Center for the Study of Women, Gender and Sexuality at Rice from when I was hired in 2006 to 2015.
+I chaired the English department from 2015 to 2020, and before that, I directed the Center for the Study of Women, Gender and Sexuality at Rice from when I was hired in 2006 to 2015.
 I remain a faculty affiliate in the Center.
-My scholarship for the last three decades has been involved in various facets of marxist feminist theory on topics ranging from sexuality studies, U.S.-Mexican studies, labor, affect, film, and early twentieth-century literature.
+My scholarship for the last three decades has been involved in various facets of Marxist feminist theory on topics ranging from sexuality studies, U.S.-Mexican studies, labor, affect, film, and early twentieth-century literature.

 My first book, Materialist Feminism and the Politics of Discourse (1993) is a critique of Foucauldian materialism as it was being appropriated by feminists in the late 1980s and early 1990s.
 It makes a case for a feminist historical materialist approach to culture study that does not sever discourse from the rest of material life.